habanzu/cvrp/README.md

 A repository for the bachelor's thesis of Georg Meinhardt in the summer term of 2022.
 It provides an implementation of a Branch-and-Price algorithm for the Capacitated Vehicle Routing Problem.
 Goal of the thesis is to analyse preliminary lower bounds.
+The supervisor was Lukas Schuermann and the reviewers Prof. Dr. Petra Mutzel and Prof. Dr. Stephan Held.

 ## Installation
 A working version of SCIP is required.